-Housing Authority of Baltimore City is a Public Housing Agency in Baltimore, Maryland that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Homeownership Voucher, Public Housing Homeownership, Family Self-Sufficiency, Moving to Work, Veteran Affairs Supportive Housing (VASH), Section 8 Project-Based Voucher (PBV), and Mainstream Voucher programs.
+Housing Authority of Baltimore City is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Homeownership Voucher, Public Housing Homeownership, Family Self-Sufficiency, Moving to Work, Veteran Affairs Supportive Housing (VASH), Section 8 Project-Based Voucher (PBV), and Mainstream Voucher programs.
 As of December 5th, 2021, Housing Authority of Baltimore City has 1 waiting lists that are open now or opening soon.

 Housing Authority of Baltimore City serves Baltimore.